jangler/oracles-randomizer/README.md

 (as i see it).
 Ages also has some big sequence breaks and Crescent Island, which would both be tricky to account for in the logic unless they're just removed.

+**Q: Is there a place to discuss the randomizer?**

+A: Yes, the Oracles Discord server (link [here](https://www.speedrun.com/oos/thread/3qwe1).
+The server is mainly focused on speedrunning, but the #randomizer channel is for anything pertaining to the randomizer.